-Home » For Session Chairs
+Home » Session Chairs

 Poster Sessions are an alternative, interactive method of presenting papers.
 Presenters post their papers and any other pertinent data on a bulletin board.
 Attendees may then discuss the paper with the speaker and gain additional input from other attendees.
-Poster sessions are held in a single large room for a several hour period where attendees can casually visit posters of interest and discuss their content with poster presenters.
+Poster sessions are held in a single large room for a period of two hours where attendees can casually visit posters of interest and discuss their content with poster presenters.
 Contact the WOU print shop (8-8440, firstname.lastname@example.org) for information about printing and production of posters.

 Once you have decided on the type of session you want to chair, you will need to announce your session to fellow colleagues and students in your discipline.
-You might consider developing a “Call for Presentations” and disseminating it to colleagues in your discipline via email and by include it in appropriate Department or Division meetings and announcements.
+You might consider developing a “Call for Presentations” and disseminating it to colleagues in your discipline via email and by including it in appropriate Department or Division meetings and announcements.
 You will also need to complete and submit the appropriate forms to the PURE Coordinator.